 The royal residence had an impressive 328 metre-long façade and used to stand between the Flore and Marsan Pavilions, now connected to the Louvre Palace.

-The Tuileries palace used to close the perspective between the Louvre and the Arc de Triomphe… or, to be exact, the palace was in fact the starting point of Paris’ Historical Axis.
+The Tuileries Palace once closed the perspective between the Louvre and the Arc de Triomphe.
+Or, to be exact, the palace was in fact the starting point of Paris’ Historical Axis.

 One day I entered the Louvre to find the exact window where this view was taken: